harryom/testrepo/README.md

 ## Getting Started

-These instructions will get the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
+Required softwares to be install before using parking lot system.
 ```
 Apache Maven 3.3.9
 JAVA 8